Skip to content

 • Take pictures of everything that’s damaged (hopefully you have pics from before the damage too!)

 • Wear protective gear!
 Everything that’s flooded eventually has to come out and be thrown away.
 In the process of doing that work you need to protect yourself from the toxic muck and mold.
-So keep your skin covered and wear a high-quality respirator (an N-95 rated respirator).
+So keep your skin covered and wear a high-quality respirator (like an N-95 mask.
+Maybe you have some leftover from the pandemic).
 Eye protection is probably a good idea too, and sturdy boots.

 • Set-up fans to circulate air, and dehumidify if you can.